 Soldering irons become VERY hot when turned on.
 Be careful not to touch the iron when it is on or cooling down.
 Solder also releases fumes when melted, even with lead-free solder.
 Make sure to use a fume extractor or wear appropriate protective equipment before attempting soldering.

 Incorrectly connecting and disconnecting radio connectors may damage or break the connectors.
-Note that the instructions on how to correctly connect the radio connectors for this step and any following connections are written on Page [INSERT PAGE NUMBER HERE].
+Note that the instructions on how to correctly connect the radio connectors for this step and any following connections are written on Pages 12-13

 Setup Instructions